RomainFallet/nas-raspberry-nextcloud/README.md

 ssh <yourUserName>@<yourIpAddress>
 ```

 In my case, my local IP address for my machine is 192.168.1.101.
+See bellow for the default username and password.

 ## 4. Initial Ubuntu setup

 You can login with "ubuntu" as default login and password.
-On the first time, you may experienced login errors if you try to login directly as soon as the prompt is displayed.
+If you connect with a screen and a keyboard, on the first time, you may experienced login errors if you try to login directly as soon as the prompt is displayed.
 This is because some background installations processes are not completed yet.
 Wait until SSH keys are displayed on the screen then press "Enter".
 You will be prompted to change your password immediately after login.

 *Note: Ubuntu 18.04 for Raspberry Pie 4 is by default using a "qwerty" keyboard layout which might not be your layout.
 To prevent loosing access to your account, I suggest you to set up something universal like "hellohello" for now, set up appropriate keyboard layout and change the password later.*

+**If you are connected through SSH, you can jump direcly to step 3.**

 ### Step 1: set up appropriate keyboard layout